hw2007/DownloadsCleaner/README.md

 # DownloadsCleaner
 A simple tool to clean your downloads folder!
-Just run the Downloads Cleaner.py file using python3/python (filename), or download prebuild a release (currently only prebuild for macos)!
+Just run the Downloads Cleaner.py file using python3/python (filename), or download prebuild a release from the right side of your screen!

 Requirements (not required for prebuild releases):
 - Python 3